pydicom/pydicom/doc/tutorials/waveforms.rst

     >>> new.NumberOfWaveformSamples = len(x)
     >>> new.SamplingFrequency = "1000"

+To find out which elements we need to add to our new multiplex, we check the :dcm:`Waveform Module <part03/sect_C.10.9.html>` in Part 3 of the DICOM Standard.
+Type 1 elements must be present and not empty, Type 1C are conditionally required, Type 2 elements must be present but may be empty, and Type 3 elements are optional.

-We set our channel definitions (note that we have opted not to include a *Channel Sensitivity*, so our data will be unitless).
+Set our channel definitions, one for each channel (note that we have opted not to include a *Channel Sensitivity*, so our data will be unitless).
 If you were to do this for real you would obviously use an official coding scheme.

 .. code-block:: python